or-shachar/simple-service/README.md

 # Simple Java webapp home-task

 This task is mainly to test your basic sytax and tools learning abilities.
 while the actual coding task is rather simple, what we want to see here is your ability to self-learn the basics of industry tools such as Git, maven and web framework like Jersey.
+**Note: this task should take you *no longer than 2 hours***

 ## prerequsities